 Ferre Family Buys Homewood

-After Lyman Lowry moved out of Homewood, Mrs. Carolyn Stephenson lived in the home for one year in 1956.
-The following year, businessman and industrialist Jose Ferre purchased the mansion.
-Jose was a member of a prominent Puerto Rican family.
+In 1952, Jose Ferre purchased the home, but wasn’t listed at 1627 Brickell Avenue until 1957.
+He was a member of a prominent Puerto Rican family.
 His brother was Governor of Puerto Rico and his family was held in very high regard in their home commonwealth.

 During World War II, Jose Ferre built his wealth by buying bankrupt manufacturing companies.
 At one point, the Ferre family had ownership interest in eighty different corporations located in Puerto Rico, United States, Panama and Venezuela.